eggheadio/eggheadio-course-notes/scale-react-development-with-nx/notes/08-create-a-shared-react-library-in-an-nx-workspace.md

 Let's look at the difference between **Applications** and **Library**.

-In essence the applications living inside the `apps` folder will use different libraries, so they will bundle the code inside the `libs` folder.
+In essence, the applications living inside the `apps` folder will use different libraries, so they will bundle the code inside the `libs` folder.

 The Library will contain code that we want to import from the `apps` folder.
-This is where all our components and other code will live and the amout of code inside the `libs` folder is always larger than the one in the `apps` folder.
+This is where all our components and other code will live and the amount of code inside the `libs` folder is always larger than the one in the `apps` folder.

 ## Create a React Library